 RK Legal Advisors India LLP.

-Saving Title Of Your Property From Illegal Occupants
+Save Title of Your Property From Illegal Occupants

 In a landmark ruling in April 2019, the Supreme Court in the Mallikarjunaiah v/s Nanjaiah case held that mere continuous possession is not enough to support a claim of adverse possession.
 The possessor must also demonstrate that their possession is open, exclusive, and hostile, such that interested parties are aware of their claim.